The Kahuna LM6800 has become known as the best budget chair there is. We put it to the test, and we agree.

-They uphold an ethical business practice and pride themselves on running a clean and organized operation.
+They uphold an ethical business practices and pride themselves on running a clean and organized operation.
 The after-sales warranty and services are good.
 With special attention being paid to making customers feel valued.

-Overall, AJX.Inc are known for delivering quality products on time.
+Overall, AJX.Inc is known for delivering quality products on time.
 And should you massage experience any problems with your purchase, their customer service department is just a phone call away.

 Key Takeaway: Kahuna massage chairs are of high quality with a reputation for having a good customer service department.
 They are distributed by a reputable company that won’t go back on their promises.